-Feature: Four Takeaways from the Center of Automotive Research 2019 Conference
+Feature: Four takeaways from the Center of Automotive Research 2019 Conference

 For more than 50 years, the Center of Automotive Research has brought together thought leaders in the auto industry—those representing not only OEMs and suppliers, but service providers, academics, media, the government, as well as new technology and mobility stakeholders.